kcook98765/plugin.video.librarygenie/docs/kodi_community_announcement.md

 No. All list/folder features including import functionality are local and available to everyone.

 **Can I import my existing Kodi favorites?**
 Yes!
-Use "Import from Favorites" in the Options menu to scan and import all playable video favorites with enhanced metadata.
+Use "Import from Favorites" in the Options menu to scan and import all playable video favorites with metadata.

 **Does Shortlist import work with all versions?**
 Yes, the import system uses comprehensive JSON-RPC calls compatible with various Shortlist addon versions.